Code-Institute-Submissions/flask_book_review/readme.md

 * The CRUD process has been established in this project, allowing the user to create, read, update and delete books
     - Editing a book will allow it to be deleted if it has the 'delete_book = true' hidden value.
 * Search capability
+    - Users can search based on ratings and genre.
+    - Users can also see which fiction and non-fiction books are in the database.
 * Books are sorted;
-    - Some based on author’s name, with others based on rating.
+    - Some based on author’s name, with others based on rating, depending on which page a user is on.
 * Used jQuery to add hover elements and add other aesthetic qualities.
 * Users can upload an image
     - If the image hasn’t uploaded correctly they are asked if they would like to add a link to a website for the image.
+On the website I have used the Waterstones website as an example.
-    - If there is already a link to a website, then the message displayed will change and instead provide them with a link to this website.
+    - If there is already a link to a website uploaded, then the message displayed will change and instead provide them with a link to this website.
+* Interaction with users
+    - When a user clicks on a book and has its full details displayed, if applicable, books with a similar genre will also be presented at the bottom of the page.

 ### Features left to implement

 * I would like to experiment with Javascript to see how it can further be used to enhance the usability of a website.
 * Develop username capabilities.
 * Allow users to comment on books, and leave their own reviews.
-* Experiment with other ways users can add images in order to make it easier.
+* Experiment with other ways users can add images in order to make it easier, and not having to rely on the correct image url being uploaded.
-* I would like to experiment with AJAX, such as applying functions without having the page to reload.
+* I would like to experiment with AJAX, such as applying functions without having the page reload.

 ## Methods used